Alessandro Moreschi: Critical opinion

 The standard of his recordings is certainly variable; Moreschi recorded two versions of Rossini's "Crucifixus".
 In the first, Moreschi's first side from his first recording session in 1902, he sings off key, and continues to do so for several bars.
 Whatever modern opinion may be of his recordings, the enthusiastic applause of his colleagues attests to their appreciation on at least one occasion, as can be heard at the end of his rendering of Tosti's song "Ideale".

 The best-known piece Moreschi recorded is the Bach/Gounod "Ave Maria" (though the Sistine Chapel choir recorded Mozart's Ave verum corpus, Moreschi's voice is not individually audible).

-Perhaps only here does Moreschi's singing approach the type of star quality that the great castrato performances of the Baroque era must have possessed; there is great fervour in the singing – the above-mentioned "tear in every note" – and Moreschi takes the climactic high B natural without apparent effort.
+In popular culture

+British author Kingsley Amis listened to a Moreschi recording in 1973, and used his thoughts on it as the basis for the novel The Alteration (1976).
+The novel is set in an alternate world where the Papal choir is still recruiting castrati in the 1970s, and is told from the viewpoint of a boy considering this offer.